Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • 5-tab concentration analysis — CIF, Top 5, Tier 1, Without Exit Strategy, By Substitutability

-• DORA Register of Information — 15 ITS templates per Commission Implementing Regulation 2024/2956
+• Register of Information for ICT arrangements — 15 ITS templates per Commission Implementing Regulation 2024/2956

-• Snapshot history, frozen snapshots, signed-ZIP submission package
+• Snapshot history, frozen snapshots, structured ZIP package for internal review and regulatory submission preparation

 • Data quality framework — HIGH / MEDIUM / LOW bands per provider with actionable remediation